Gautam Bhatia (architect)

 Gautam Bhatia is an Indian architect.
 He grew up in New Delhi and completed his master's degree in architecture at the University of Pennsylvania.
 Gautam Bhatia is also a writer and an artist.
 He has published many books on architecture and satire and his drawing and scriptures have been displayed in galleries in India and different countries.

 Education

-Gautam Bhatia completed his Bachelor degree in Fine arts in year 1974 from George Washington University, Washington DC, USA.
+Gautam Bhatia completed his bachelor's degree in fine arts in year 1974 from George Washington University, Washington, D.C., US.
 He is a Master of Architecture from University of Pennsylvania, Philadelphia, Pa.
 USA.